grafana/grafana/docs/sources/tutorials/iis.md

 ### 404 error

-When navigating to the grafana URL (`http://localhost:8080/grafana` in the example above) and a `HTTP Error 404.0 - Not Found` error is returned then either:
+When navigating to the Grafana URL (`http://localhost:8080/grafana` in the example above) and a `HTTP Error 404.0 - Not Found` error is returned then either:

 - the pattern for the Inbound Rule is incorrect.
 Edit the rule, click on the `Test pattern...` button, test the part of the URL after `http://localhost:8080/` and make sure it matches.
 For `grafana/login` the test should return 3 capture groups: {R:0}: `grafana` {R:1}: `/` and {R:2}: `login`.
 - The `root_url` setting in the Grafana config file does not match the parent URL with subpath.